David Axelrod: After second Obama campaign

 In January 2013, Axelrod established a bipartisan Institute of Politics at the University of Chicago, where he serves as director.
-On January 23, 2013, La Stampa reported that Axelrod was helping Italian prime minister Mario Monti with his election campaign and had flown to Italy to meet with Monti ten days earlier.
-Monti's coalition went on to come fourth with 10.5% of the vote in the Italian general election, 2013.
+On January 23, 2013, La Stampa reported that he was helping Italian prime minister Mario Monti with his election campaign and had flown to Italy to meet with Monti on January 13.
+Monti's coalition finished in fourth place with 10.5% of the vote in the Italian general election, 2013.
 On February 19, 2013, Axelrod joined NBC News and MSNBC as a senior political analyst, a position he held until September 2015 when he moved to CNN.
 In 2014 Axelrod was appointed senior strategic adviser to the British Labour Party to assist party leader Ed Miliband in the run-up to the 2015 general election.

 He is the co-founder of AKPD Message and Media, along with Eric Sedler, and operated ASK Public Strategies, now called ASGK Public Strategies, which were sold in 2009.
 In February 2015 Axelrod's book Believer: My Forty Years in Politics was published.
 In 2015, Axelrod began hosting a podcast titled The Axe Files a series of in-depth discussions and interviews with various political figures.
 In June 2019 he started the podcast Hacks on Tap with co-host Mike Murphy, a show where the two discuss news and updates from the 2020 presidential campaign trail.
 He also joined CNN as a senior political commentator in September 2015.

 In 2018, Axelrod vocally opposed Democratic support for impeachment, arguing that if "we “normalize” impeachment as a political tool, it will be another hammer blow to our democracy".
 In 2022, he announced his intention to retire as director of the University of Chicago Institute of Politics, and become a senior fellow and chair of its advisory board, effective January 2023.
 UChicago president Paul Alivisatos said of his tenure that "David’s leadership of the IOP has driven its incredible growth and success over the past decade."